The workshop will be open to invitees selected as described below, and will be free of registration fees, both in-person and virtually.

 The working language of the workshop will be English.
 All participants are required to have good English language skills.

-UNOOSA and SKAO are responsible for organizing the workshop.
+UNOOSA and SKAO are responsible for organising the workshop.
 Sponsorship of the workshop is still open to interested entities who may contact Federico Di Vruno at SKAO [federico.divruno@skao.int].

-UNOOSA strives to support gender mainstreaming in its programmes and is also committed to ensure a balanced representation from developing countries and from different perspectives.
+UNOOSA strives to support gender mainstreaming in its programmes and is also committed to ensuring a balanced representation from developing countries and from different perspectives.

 Participants will be selected up to the maximum capacity of the room, based on relevant professional and/or academic experience.
 All who ask to register will receive connection details to the online broadcast.